-In addition to the minuted monthly meetings, quarterly treasury management strategy meetings are held with the Council's Chief Finance Officer to discuss key strategic treasury issues.
-These are attended by the Head of Finance, the Assistant Head of Finance and the Finance Manager (Treasury).
+In addition to the minuted monthly meetings, regular Section 151 treasury management update meetings are held during the year with the Council's Chief Finance Officer to discuss key strategic treasury issues.
+These are attended by the Head of Finance and Resources, the Assistant Head of Finance and the Finance Manager (Treasury).